cellml/libcellml/docs/dev_building_newer.rst

 First, the location of the libXML2 library must be specified through the command line by adding the parameter::

-  -DLibXml2_DIR"C:\Program Files\libxml2 2.9.6\lib\cmake"
+  -DLibXml2_DIR "C:\Program Files\libxml2 2.9.6\lib\cmake"

 to the configuration command.

 This assumes that the recommended LibXml2 binaries have been installed to the default location ``C:\Program Files\libxml2 2.9.6``.
 Please note that libCellML will only work with a 64-bit installation of libXML2.
-A pre-built 64-bit installer is available from the `OpenCMISS repository <https://github.com/OpenCMISS-Dependencies/libxml2/releases>`_; 32-bit binaries or 32-bit builds will not work.
+A pre-built 64-bit installer is available from the `OpenCMISS repository <https://github.com/OpenCMISS-Dependencies/libxml2/releases>`_; 32-bit binaries or 32-bit builds will not work with libCellML.

 Windows CMake-GUI